 My walk served as the perfect prelude for the final episode of “Mad Men”.
-The “Mad Men” finale was, whether intentional or not, a stark commentary on the triumph of globalization and return to normalcy after the tumultuous and disorienting cultural upheaval of the 1960s.
+The “Mad Men” finale was, whether intentional or not, a stark commentary on the triumph of globalization and return to normalcy after the tumultuous and disorienting cultural upheaval that was the 1960s.
 The ending of “Mad Men” was a master stroke.
 With a modicum of imagery, Matthew Weiner brilliantly portrayed the co-optation of the counterculture.

-In one of the most touching scenes in the series, he bids farewell by phone to Betty, who is dying of lung cancer brought on by years of heavy smoking, made more tragic by the irony of its protagonist’s occupation.
+In one of the most touching scenes in the series, he bids farewell by phone to Betty, who is dying of lung cancer brought on by years of heavy smoking, made more tragic by the irony of his trade.
 For Don Draper is no ordinary man losing his ex-wife to cancer.
-He’s one of advertising’s geniuses, whose daring, innovative ad copy plumbs the depth of the American psyche, creating indelible imagery to manipulate the wants and needs of Americans, so that they will crave the products made by his clients.
-Has the tragic specter of the Grace Kelly-like Betty stoically facing an agonizing death resulted in Don finally acknowledging his role as the uber-pusher of America’s addictions?
-Matthew Weiner, like Jules Pfeiffer’s Dancer, answers both “yes” and “no”, and seeks to perfect both answers.
+He’s one of advertising’s reigning geniuses, whose daring, innovative ad copy plumbs the depths of the American psyche.
+His ads created indelible imagery designed to manipulate the deepest desires of Americans, so they would crave his clients’ products.
+It was Don who, at a meeting with Lucky Strike, announced that after Reader’s Digest had made it impossible to discuss cigarettes and health in the same sentence, created a new brand identity as the “toasted” cigarette.

 The escalation of our national penchant for addiction parallels the increasing desperation driving the global search for raw materials and resources that stokes the engine of capitalism.
-Forty-five years after Mad Men’s ending, multinationals have virtually cannibalized the earth, laying waste its mountains, trees, lakes, rivers, and oceans.
+Forty-five years after Mad Men’s ending, multinationals have virtually cannibalized the earth, laying waste to its mountains, trees, and oceans.
 Like a mainlining junkie, cranes drill into its veins and arteries, extracting minerals, oil, and natural gas, looking for that angry fix.
 From 1970 until the present, most of the Amazon rainforest has vanished.
 The men who rule America’s corporations have not only caused millions of death from lung disease, they’ve also destroyed the lungs of the planet.

-Don Draper, at the end of a cross-country journey to find himself, ends up in California, surrounded by hippie women who wear no makeup, braid their hair and tie it with ribbons.
+Don Draper finds himself in California at the end of a cross-country journey in search of his identity.
+He’s surrounded by hippie women who wear no makeup, braid their hair and tie it with ribbons.
 He wants to abandon it all.
 He goes to find himself in Big Sur and Esalen.
-Peggy pleads with him to return to the office, reminding him that the Coke account is waiting, promising him that he can always come back.
+Peggy pleads with him to return to the office, reminding him that the Coke account is waiting, promising that he can always come back.

 Here are gentle, fresh-faced, idealistic youth, seemingly from every nation on the planet, all joining together to have a Coke.
 Just as Coca Cola has cannibalized the land and culture of indigenous peoples, it now engulfs and merges with hippie iconography and language to create a potent image.
-It is an image designed specifically to expand Coca Cola’s global market, to include the counterculture and the Third World.
-It promises to deliver the world to peace, harmony, and greater understanding, just as Africa is poised to plunge into mass starvation, drought, and the global AIDS crisis.
+It is an image designed to expand Coca Cola’s global market to include the counterculture and the Third World.
+It promises to deliver the world to peace, harmony, and greater understanding, just as Africa is poised to plunge into mass starvation, drought, and the AIDS pandemic.
 The 1971 Coke ad can now be seen for what it was: the watershed moment that signaled the reification of countercultural values and the sanitized culture of the 70s.

 Like a phoenix rising from the ashes, it’s obvious that Don mined his deepest experiences to create the ad, an apt metaphor for the remarkable tenacity and mutability of capital.
 This Coke campaign’s multiracial cast and veneer of peace and harmony would become the template for every non-profit emergency relief campaign thereafter, most notably “We Are The World”.
-At the center of the photo is the blonde hippie manqué, wearing the same braids tied with red ribbons as the Esalen receptionist.
-She’s wearing a red and white dress, and stands resplendent against an expanse of blue sky, a living, breathing Star Spangled Banner.
+At the center of the photo is the blonde hippie manqué, wearing the same braids in red ribbons as the Esalen receptionist.
+She’s wearing a red and white dress and stands resplendent against an expanse of blue sky, a living, breathing Star Spangled Banner.